Thanks to Asbury park Fishing Club for conducting the 2nd ANNUAL DEAL LAKE CARP CONTEST

-BIG THANKS to the spring cleanup crew of 60 folks.
+BIG THANKS to the spring cleanup crew of 60 folks on April 5th .
 We cleaned the main lake, Lolly pop & Fireman’s ponds.
 The lake has not looked this clean in a long time.
 The crew included local residents from each section of the Ocean, Asbury park, Loch Arbor, Allenhurst, Deal and Neptune.
 THANKS A big Thanks to Troop 71 Oakhurst and The Allenhurst Fire department.
 In addition to the clean-up you’ll either have or will see in tree crew in Ocean removing “Sandy” fallen in the public right of way of the lake.
 A big Thanks to Ocean Twp for teaming up with the NRCS to fund this effort Deal Lake looking great to begin our busy spring and summer recreation period.
 Thanks again and enjoy the lake.

 Save Jetty Country and Don’t Dam the Flume Rally